FuzzingLabs/sol-azy/docs/src/reverse/overview.md

 # Reverse Overview

-This section explains how Sol-azy performs static reverse engineering on Solana programs compiled to SBF.
+This section explains how sol-azy performs static reverse engineering on Solana programs compiled to SBF.

 The reverse module combines disassembly, control flow analysis, and memory inspection, using a customized static analysis engine adapted from [`sbpf-solana`](https://github.com/anza-xyz/sbpf-solana).